 How hiring must adapt as companies grow from start-up to scale-up:

 According to businesses screened by SETSquared in their 2017 ‘What do scale-up businesses need?’ report, scale-ups found it easy to find initial adopter clients when they were starting up, but the challenge started when they tried to appeal to the mass market in the scale-up phase.
 Businesses explained that they felt they needed to appear larger than they were and behave like a –‘grown up company’ with processes and larger clients.
 Transitioning to this from the previously informal style they adopted with smaller clients was one of their first challenges as they sought to scale-up.

 Perfecting product market-fit

-The main operational difference between startups and the scale-up process is that, whilst startups are often still experimenting with customer acquisition, product features and customer segmentation, scale-ups on the other hand have the experience and knowledge of the return they will receive from putting X amount into the business.
+The main operational difference between startups and scale-ups is that, whilst startups are often still experimenting with customer acquisition, product features and customer segmentation, scale-ups on the other hand have the experience and knowledge of the return they will receive from putting X amount into the business.
 This means tech scale-ups are often far more confident in diverting funds into areas of their business on a larger scale.
 Startups are generally still looking to discover ‘what works’ – a process that can take around a year for most tech startups.

 The art of ‘big company culture’

 Of course, to scale-up, your team needs to grow.
 Ultimately this means the culture of the ‘founding few’ can be difficult to maintain and so your business has to prepare to adopt a different type of management style.
 Crossing this ‘chasm’ requires companies to become more structured, formalise processes, put hierarchies in place and become consistent in its delivery.